karta3381526/andystu.github.io/source/_posts/2015-03-12-how-to-generate-email-view-and-send-it-out-within-rails-application.markdown

   create    app/views/layouts/mailer.html.erb
 ```

-- then we need to edit mailer class (news_mailer.rb contains empty mailer so we need to edit it.)
+- Next, we need to edit mailer class (news_mailer.rb contains empty mailer so we need to edit it.)
 ``` ruby
 class NewsMailer < ApplicationMailer default from: 'news@demo.com'